Engagecraft-Solutions/touch-platform-doc/doc/Methods_and_Events.md

 isUserLoggedIn | Determines whether the current visitor is a logged in user | Boolean onEvent | [in progress] |

-The table below lists the Events [Events inform the widgets for them to know that user is logged in or logged out ().].
+The table below lists the Events [Events inform the widgets for them to know that user is logged in or logged out].

 #### Events ####